jnozzi/cocoadev.com/SiteContent/General/DisplayList.markdown

-A [[DisplayList]] is an [[OpenGL]] entity which caches drawing instructions for later use.
-It is perhaps the most basic optimization available in [[OpenGL]], and it's also very effective; Apple's put a lot of work into making sure that display lists are speedy on [[MacOSX]].
+A General/DisplayList is an General/OpenGL entity which caches drawing instructions for later use.
+It is perhaps the most basic optimization available in General/OpenGL, and it's also very effective; Apple's put a lot of work into making sure that display lists are speedy on General/MacOSX.

-'''Discussion'''
+**Discussion**

 I am making a fairly simple screensaver where a few images are stretched, but I find the speed of the animation slows down a lot when the stretching gets big... what is the best approach to keep the animation speed consistent?